• Skip to main content

 • Do not fill the water pan.
 Close the door.

-• Plug in and turn on the electric smoker and set the temperature to 325°F.
+• Plug in and turn on the electric smoker and set the temperature to 275°F (or 325°F if your model goes up that high).

 • Once the electric smoker is up to temperature, load your wood chips in the chip loading tray.
 There is no need to soak the wood chips in water.